Louis St. Laurent School: Big Band Night

 Louis St. Laurent hosts Big Band Night.
-It is an event in which a few schools' Jazz band performs.
-It is a concert in which students can come and dance to the music performed by Louis' Instrumental Jazz Band and other bands.
+It is a concert in which a few schools' jazz bands perform and which students may attend and dance to the music performed by Louis' Instrumental Jazz Band and other bands.

 Fine Arts

-As a fine arts school, Louis St. Laurent offers multiple programs from grades 7-12.
-Most of the programs are progressive, requiring you to stay with the program as you progress.
-In grade 7, each student has the opportunity to select various classes that they wish to participate in.
-As they progress through school, they have the option to drop the class; or add the if they meet the necessary requirements.
-Although fine arts is the focus of the school, not all the students participate in it.
-Many come to the school for their athletics or academic programs.
+As a fine arts school, Louis St. Laurent offers multiple programs from grades 7 to 12.
+Most of the programs are progressive, requiring students to stay with the program through the grades.
+In grade 7, each student has an opportunity to select various classes they wish to participate in.
+As they progress through school, they have the option to drop the class, or add them if they meet the necessary requirements.
+Although fine arts is the focus of the school, not all students partake.
+Many attend the school for the athletics or academic programs.